jklayman/DSC-232-Project/README.md

 - Dropped irrelevant features
 - Dropped all languages except English due to API limitations on translate package
 - Sent all characters to lower
+- Dropped discrepancies in forever_playtime and playtime_at_review (only using rows with forever_playtime > playtime at review)
 - Converted playtime to hours

 ### Word Embedding